kinstaky/xia-daq-gui/README.md

 To test the online framework and software itself, refer to the example and test section below.
 It includes a simulation system and corresponding online program.

-To apply this framework to real acquisition systems and detectors, consult the [User Guide](user_guide.md).
+To apply this framework to real acquisition systems and detectors, consult the [Getting Started](https://kinstaky.github.io/xia-daq-gui-online/latest/getting_started/).

 ## Examples and Testing